Tyler Tettleton

-Tyler Tettleton (born November 21, 1990) is an American football coach and former quarterback who is currently the assistant running backs coach for the Jacksonville Jaguars of the National Football League (NFL).
+Tyler Tettleton (born November 21, 1990) is an American football coach and former quarterback who is currently the assistant wide receivers coach for the Jacksonville Jaguars of the National Football League (NFL).
 He previously served as an offensive quality control coach for the Cleveland Browns.
 He also coached college football as an offensive analyst at LSU and running backs coach at Ohio.
 Tettleton played college football at Ohio.

 Tettleton was the primary starting quarterback for three seasons at Ohio and is the school's all-time leader in passing yards and passing touchdowns.
 He played professionally for Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Playing career

 High school

 Tettleton went to Norman North High School in Norman, Oklahoma.
 As a senior, he threw for 1,947 yards and 21 touchdowns and rushed for 547 yards and eight touchdowns.
 He also played two years of basketball at Norman North.